crazy-catzzz/cat-muds/README.md

 - Suited Llama for the mud texture and the amazing tutorials on [his YT channel](https://www.youtube.com/channel/UC5yTlQ5u4RtMxKFzRr_Uxkw)
 - FabricMC for the Fabric Loader and Fabric API <3
+  - Oh and thanks for the docs, too, they are amazing